pharo-open-documentation/pharo-wiki/General/Playground.md

 ![Print it result on playground](Playground_print_result.png)

 ### Do it and go
-Shortcut: `cmd/ctrl + g` :  Execute the code and additionally opens a navigable inspector on the side of the playground.
+Shortcut: `cmd/ctrl + g` It executes the code and additionally opens a navigable inspector on the side of the playground.
 It allows us to navigate the object structure.

 ![Do it and go on the playground](Playground_do_it_and_go.png)

 ### Inspect it
-Shortcut: `cmd/ctrl + i` : Execute the code and additionally opens a navigable inspector outside of the playground.
+Shortcut: `cmd/ctrl + i` It executes the code and additionally opens a navigable inspector outside of the playground.
 It allows us to navigate the object structure.

 ![Inspect on Time now](Playground_inspect_on_Time_now.png)

 > The title tells us that `11:55:11.561177 am` is an instance of the class `Time`.
 The top panel allows us to browse the instance variables of an object and their values.
 The bottom panel can be used to write expressions to send messages to the object.

 ### Basic inspect it
-Shortcut: `cmd/ctrl + shift + i` : Opens a minimal inspector on the result of the expression.
+Shortcut: `cmd/ctrl + shift + i` It opens a minimal inspector on the result of the expression.
 (Might be useful if you work on the Inspector for example)
 ### Debug it
-Shortcut: `cmd/ctrl + shift + d` : Opens a debugger on the code with the context at the start of the snippet.
+Shortcut: `cmd/ctrl + shift + d` It opens a debugger on the code with the context at the start of the snippet.

 ![Debug it on Time now](Playground_debug_it.png)